 Installation

-You can install the development version of DAGassist from GitHub with:
+library(DAGassist) Or you can install the development version from GitHub with:

 formula = feols(Y ~ X + M + C + Z + A + B, data = df))